 Writer, Memoirist, Reminiscence Arts Facilitator

-When I was the littlest carny kid with Colbert's Fiesta, I was a pro at calling people in to play my Mom's Balloon Dart.
+When I was the littlest carny kid with Colbert's Fiesta, I was a pro at calling people in to play my mom's balloon dart and my dad's spot game.
 Today I'm a New York-based writer who has successfully pitched hundreds of story ideas to editors.
 Excerpts from my carnival memoir have been published in Boston Review, Provincetown Arts, Shocked & Amazed, and Yankee.
 My writing has appeared in such consumer magazines as Art & Antiques, Islands, and Travel + Leisure; art publications including Art New England, New Art Examiner, and Raw Vision; amusement industry trade publications Amusement Business and IAAPA Funworld, and custom magazines produced by Pace Communications and Haymarket Publishing.

 I’ve worked as a literary scout in New York for the Japanese publisher Shueisha and translated One Thousand and One-Second Stories (Issen ichibyo monogatari) by the Japanese Dadaist Inagaki Taruho.
 The Ten-Woman Bicycle, a children's book, was excerpted in Ms. and published by presses in England, Holland and Sweden.
 My work has been translated into seven languages.